almogre02/Algorithms-1/README.md

 # Algorithms-1
-Summary of all codes in the course
+Summary of all the codes in the course

 ### Donuts problem
 ### Duel3d problem